On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Generalizations of Gold's criterion

-In relation with the deep results of Sands \cite{San1991,San1993}, Ozaki \cite{Oza2001, Oza2004}, Fujii \cite{Fu2013}, Itoh--Takakura \cite{IT2014} and others, there is no contradiction in the quadratic case since these authors deduce, from specific assumptions (involving properties of $k^\cyc$ in general), that $\lambda_p(K/k)$ is less than some integer $\lambda_0$.
+In relation with the deep results of Sands \cite{San1991,San1993}, Ozaki \cite{Oza2004}, Fujii \cite{Fu2013}, Itoh--Takakura \cite{IT2014} and others, there is no contradiction with Conjecture \ref{mainconj}, in the imaginary quadratic case, since these authors deduce, from specific assumptions (involving properties of $k^\cyc$ in general), that $\lambda_p(K/k)$ is less than some integer.
+A good overview of these properties may be found in Fujii's paper \cite{Fu2013} giving results for any $\Z_p$-extension of $k$, and in particular about $\mu_p(K/k)$.
+The case of multiple $\Z_p$-extensions is the object of \cite{MO2022, Oka2025}.

-In \cite{Oza2001}, the main theorem claims, under the assumption $\CH_k=1$, that ``\,$\lambda_p(K/k) = 1$ and $\mu_p(K/k) = 0$ for all but finitely many $\Z_p$-extension $K/k$\,'' (including of course $k^\cyc/k$ since many large $\lambda_p(K/k)$'s are known).
-Because it is difficult to conceive such examples, since the cardinality of the set of $K/k$'s is that of $\Z_p$, this result enforces the conjecture.
-In Kataoka \cite[Theorems 1.3, 5.3, 5.9]{Kat2017} many generalizations are proved by means of defining a topology and a measure on the set of $\Z_p^i$-extensions of $k$.